- How does Mission Alive help church planters as they start a new church?

-Coaching and Spiritual Direction in Mission Alive are equipping orientations.
-While different in many ways, the purpose of each is to intentionally walk alongside another believer (church planter, church leader or growing Christian) to help him/her listen more closely to God and follow more faithfully.
+Coaching in Mission Alive takes an equipping orientation.
+The purpose of coaching is to intentionally walk alongside another believer (church planter, church leader or growing Christian) to help him/her listen more closely to God and follow more faithfully.

 Mission Alive believes that "no one should plant alone."
 Every Mission Alive church planter has a coach to work with, who walks alongside the church planter and helps the church planter discover God's leading.
 The coach helps the church planter develop strategies and implement them at every stage of the church plant.

-Mission Alive’s coaching & spiritual direction training prepares church planters and church leaders to lead with a different perspective.
-Coaching and spiritual direction reorients leadership from power to empowerment, from telling to listening and from organizational to spiritual.
-Coaching & Spiriutal Direction training helps church leaders develop leadership orientations and skills to raise up others, walk alongside them and help them fulfill God’s calling in their life.
+Mission Alive’s coaching prepares church planters and church leaders to lead with a different perspective.
+Coaching reorients leadership from power to empowerment, from telling to listening and from organizational to spiritual.
+Coaching training helps church leaders develop leadership orientations and skills to raise up others, walk alongside them and help them fulfill God’s calling in their life.

-After completing Mission Training, Mission Alive church planters (and established church leaders) begin working with a coach and a spiritual director.
-Coaches help the church planter/leader pay attention to God’s leading regarding their ministry while their spiritual director helps him/her pay attention to God’s leading regarding his/her own spiritual formation.
+After completing Mission Training, Mission Alive church planters (and established church leaders) begin working with a coach.
+Coaches help the church planter/leader pay attention to God’s leading regarding their ministry.